yasminesadat/yasminesadat/README.md

 ## 🎯 Goals
-I am currently exploring the field of machine learning and arificial intelligence, with a particular interest in applying these technologies to solve real-world challenges.
+I am currently exploring the field of machine learning and artificial intelligence, with a particular interest in applying these technologies to solve real-world challenges.
 My goal is to build impactful solutions through innovation and collaboration.

 ## 🤝 Let's Collaborate!
 I'm always looking forward to collaborating on projects related to software development, machine learning, or any exciting new ideas!
 Don't hesitate to reach out if you're interested in working together.